Xpress

 Join us in celebrating the talent and resilience of our participants as they share their original music.

-This program, born from years of industry research and interviews,
+This program, born from years of industry research and interviews, builds on existing community connections to support aspiring musicians to take consistent steps towards achieving their dreams.

 Xpress offers:

-• Ongoing mentorship: Guidance from experienced musicians who have walked the same path.
+- Ongoing mentorship: Guidance from experienced musicians who have walked the same path.

-• Skill development: Honing of craft with workshops and training to elevate musical abilities.
+- Skill development: Honing of craft with workshops and training to elevate musical abilities.

-• Industry exposure: Opportunities to connect with industry professionals.
+- Industry exposure: Opportunities to connect with industry professionals.

 After working closely with their mentors this year, Xpress follows the inspiring stories of a group of Mparntwe First Nations musicians as they strive not just to achieve their musical aspirations, but to build a life centred around their music.